 So if this adds parallelism to the recurrent implementation, and the recurrent implementation’s only weakness was its lack of parallelism, does this mean we’ve found the perfect implementation?
 A strict upgrade over the chunkwise recurrent version?
 You’d be forgiven for thinking so.
 At first I thought the chunkwise recurrent implementation was just a sub-optimal associative scan.

-Unfortunately, that’s not the case.
-This implementation suffers from a major weakness in that it requires the computation and storage of $\mathcal{O}(T d_k d_v)$ (KV and acc in the above code).
+in the above code).
 This is less of a problem in the chunkwise recurrent implementation, because reduction over chunk size occurs at the same time as the $d_v$ dimension is introduced, and the chunk size dimension is only re-introduced during a reduction over $d_k$.
 See comments in the chunkwise recurrent implementation for the specific lines where this happens.

 Scaling: Are More Heads Better?

 Throughout this post we’ve been discussing vanilla retention implementations.
-Extension to the multi-head environment is trivial in jax thanks for jax.vmap:
+Extension to the multi-head environment is trivial in jax thanks for jax.vmap

 1